-The Univariate Analysis section in the Data Science Studio analyzes what is the relevance of each trait on the conversion to help you understand
+The Insights section in a Customer Fit model analyzes the relevance of each trait on the conversion to help you understand

 - your core Ideal Customer Profile (ICP), niche ICP and anti ICP

 - which computations and traits to use in the scoring model or in overrides

 Looking at this section allows you to answer questions like:

 - In which industry do we perform best?

 - What is the DNA of our customers?

 - Are Australian leads really never converting like my sales reps are telling me?